aimino/imagemagic-mcp/README.md

 - `binarize_image`: Binarize an image using ImageMagick
 - `modify_colors`: Adjust the hue, brightness, and saturation of an image using ImageMagick
 - `resize_image`: Resize an image using ImageMagick
+- `convert_image_format`: Convert an image from one format to another (e.g., PNG to JPG, BMP to TGA)

 ### MCP Server Configuration